Effect-TS/effect/packages/schema/README.md

 Conversely, "decoding" entails transforming a `string` back into a `Date`.
 It's essentially the reverse operation of encoding, where data is returned to its original form.

-**Parsing**
+**Decoding From Unknown**

-Parsing involves two key steps:
+Decoding from `unknown` involves two key steps:

 1. **Checking:** Initially, we verify that the input data (which is of the `unknown` type) matches the expected structure.
 In our specific case, this means ensuring that the input is indeed a `string`.

 2. **Decoding:** Following the successful check, we proceed to convert the `string` into a `Date`.
-This process completes the parsing operation, where the data is both validated and transformed.
+This process completes the decoding operation, where the data is both validated and transformed.

-**Unparsing**
+**Encoding From Unknown**

-Unparsing involves two key steps:
+Encoding from `unknown` involves two key steps:

 1. **Checking:** Initially, we verify that the input data (which is of the `unknown` type) matches the expected structure.
 In our specific case, this means ensuring that the input is indeed a `Date`.

 2. **Encoding:** Following the successful check, we proceed to convert the `Date` into a `string`.
-This process completes the unparsing operation, where the data is both validated and transformed.
+This process completes the encoding operation, where the data is both validated and transformed.

 > [!NOTE]
 > As a general rule, schemas should be defined such that encode + decode return the original value.